-The following table sets forth certain information regarding the beneficial ownership of our common stock as of December 31, 2019 by:
+The following table sets forth certain information regarding the beneficial ownership of our common stock as of March 31, 2020 by:

-- each of our named executive officers; - · each of our directors; - all of our current directors and executive officers as a group; and - each stockholder known by us to own beneficially more than five percent of our common stock.
+- each of our named executive officers; - each of our directors; - all of our current directors and executive officers as a group; and - each stockholder known by us to own beneficially more than 5% of our common stock.

 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-Shares of common stock that may be acquired by an individual or group within 60 days of December 31, 2019, pursuant to the exercise of options or warrants or conversion of preferred stock or convertible debt, are deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
-Percentage of ownership is based on 27,870,429 shares of common stock issued and outstanding as of December 31, 2019 after giving effect to the conversion of all outstanding shares of preferred stock and shares of common stock issued and outstanding after the completion of this offering and after giving effect to the conversion of all outstanding shares of preferred stock.
+Shares of common stock that may be acquired by an individual or group within 60 days of March 31, 2020, pursuant to the exercise of options or warrants, vesting of common stock or conversion of preferred stock or convertible debt, are deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership is based on 28,077,504 shares of common stock issued and outstanding as of March 31, 2020 after giving effect to the conversion of all outstanding shares of preferred stock and and outstanding after the completion of this offering and after giving effect to the conversion of all outstanding shares of preferred stock.